xemul/cylang/README.md

 list token.

 `(:` generates a new list.
-It continuously evaluates the next token until it results in an empty value, and results in a list of generated values.
+It continuously evaluates the next token until it results in a NOVALUE, and results in a list of generated values.

 `(>`, `(<` and `(<>` cut the list and result in a new one.
 Evaluate one list token and one (or two for the `<>` one) number(s).
 The resulting list is cut from head,